hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

    $ qsub -l nodes=2:ppn=36  -l walltime=2:00:00  -A myproject  myjobscript.pbs

-However, you may request a portion of resources on a node.
+You may also request only a part of the resources on a node.
 For instance, to test a multi-threaded application which performs optimally using 4 cores, you may submit your job like this:

    $ qsub -l nodes=1:ppn=4  -l walltime=2:00:00  -A myproject  myjobscript.pbs